 Miami Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 For the size of the city, public transportation in Miami Beach is quite heavily used.
 Mostly, people who use it for their daily commute are taking the bus.
 For Miami Beach, the benefits are reduced air pollution and congestion on the highways.

 The most common language spoken in Miami Beach is Spanish.
-Other important languages spoken here include English and Portuguese.
+Other important languages spoken here include English and French.